 - 3 8-inch flour tortillas

-- 1 cup canned black beans, rinsed and drained, divided
+- 1 cup canned black beans divided (rinsed and drained)

-- 1 cup shredded cheese (cheddar, colby jack, etc.), divided
+- 1 cup shredded cheese divided (cheddar, colby jack, etc.)

-- Add the ground beef to a skillet set over medium-high heat.
-Brown the beef, breaking it up into smaller crumbles and moving it around until the meat is no longer pink and fully cooked.
-Drain the fat, and remove skillet from the heat.
+- Add the ground beef to an oven-safe pan set over medium-high heat.
+Cook the beef, breaking it up into smaller crumbles and moving it around until the meat is no longer pink and is fully cooked.
+Drain the fat and transfer beef to a bowl.

-- Add 1/2 cup of BBQ sauce to the skillet with the beef and stir so the beef is evenly coated.
-Pour another 1/4 cup of BBQ sauce in a small bowl.
+- Pour ½ cup of the BBQ sauce over the beef and stir until evenly coated.
+Pour the remaining ¼ cup of BBQ sauce in a small bowl.

-- Add half of the beef evenly on top of the tortilla until the edges.
-Evenly scatter 1/2 cup of black beans and press them into the beef.
-Scatter about 1/3 cup of shredded cheese evenly over top of the beef/beans.
+- Add half of the beef evenly on top of the tortilla across to the edges.
+Evenly scatter over ½ cup of black beans and lightly press them into the beef.
+Scatter about ⅓ cup of shredded cheese evenly over top of the beef/beans.

 - Take another tortilla and brush one side with BBQ sauce.
 Place BBQ side-down on top of the beef and now brush the other side with BBQ sauce.

 - Place the dish in the oven and bake for 15 minutes or so, until the cheese is melted.
-Slice into quarters and serve while warm.
+Let it rest for 5 minutes before slicing into quarters and serving while warm.